Quantitative Dynamic Phase Mapping via Single-Arm Field-Correlation Ghost Imaging: Principle

 Contrary to traditional pre-modulation schemes where spatial encoding is applied prior to target interaction, our configuration implements spatial encoding directly on the LO beam to form the post-modulation architecture.
 The split LO beam of GI is collimated and uniformly illuminates a digital micromirror device (DMD), which is programmed to display predetermined sequences of complex spatial basis patterns by switching its micro-mirrors.
 Subsequently, this spatially encoded LO field is relayed from the DMD plane to the photosensitive surface of the free-space balanced photodetector via a precise 4f imaging system, comprising lenses Len1 and Len2.
 Separated by $f_1 + f_2$, this system ensures a distortion-free image of the DMD pattern is formed on the detector.
 While a wide-open aperture at the Fourier plane minimizes spatial filtering of the LO, a specifically tailored aperture could be introduced to modify the spatial frequencies of the encoding patterns.
 In our implementation, we design and maximize the transfer of spatial information from the LO path, relying primarily on the intrinsic CTF of the signal path to define the fundamental resolution limit.
 The spatially encoded LO field on the detector plane for the modulation pattern $\tau$ can be expressed as:

 where $\eta_{\mathrm{LO}}$ is the LO power ratio, $A_{0}$ is the initial laser amplitude, and $P(\boldsymbol{\rho}_{\mathrm{d}}; \tau)$ represents the spatial encoding pattern $\tau$ projected onto the detection plane coordinates $\boldsymbol{\rho}_{\mathrm{d}}$.
-Functionally, this post-modulation scheme transforms a single-mode LO into a structured multi-mode LO that selectively matches the spatial modes of the scattered light, significantly enhancing the effective etendue of the coherent receiver.
+Functionally, by operating at the receiver end, this architecture isolates the spatial modulator from an illumination beam with high power.
+This directly bypasses the optical damage threshold limits present in traditional schemes that modulate light at the transmitter.
+It also transforms a local oscillator with a single spatial mode into a structured one with multiple modes that selectively couple with the spatial profile of the scattered light, enhancing the effective etendue of the coherent receiver.

 Within the free-space balanced photodetector module, the band-limited signal field $E_{\mathrm{d}}(t, \boldsymbol{\rho}_{\mathrm{d}})$ and the spatially encoded LO field $E_{\mathrm{LO}}(t, \boldsymbol{\rho}_{\mathrm{d}}; \tau)$ are spatially mixed to generate an interference pattern.
 The dual-path differential output of the balanced detector cancels the large DC background components and isolates the coherent beat frequency.
-The resulting photocurrent $i(t; \tau)$ for the mask $\tau$ is modeled as the spatial integration of the complex interference terms over the detector's finite active area $A_{\mathrm{d}}$ \cite{qiMultimodeCoherentDetection2026}:
+The resulting photocurrent $i(t; \tau)$ for the mask $\tau$ is modeled as the spatial integration of the complex interference terms over the detector's finite active area $A_{\mathrm{d}}$ \cite{qiMultimodeCoherentDetection2026a}:

 where $R_{L}$ is the detector's responsivity and conversion factor, and $\mathrm{Re}\{\cdot\}$ denotes the real part.
 This resulting IF signal is digitized by an acquisition module, with phase stability maintained by a synchronous control module coordinating data acquisition, DMD switching, and the AOM driver.